 Flanked by the Sierra Madre and Snowy Range Mountains, Saratoga sits on the banks of the North Platte River.
 Prehistoric volcanic activity left the town with a beautiful mineral hot springs pool, free and open 24 hours a day, year round.

-Saratoga and Encampment host many fun activities including Woodchopper’s Jamboree and Rodeo (June), Fourth of July celebration including a traditional small town parade, fireworks, & Festival of the Arts, Grand Encampment Cowboy Gathering (July), Platte River Rodeo (July), Pieces of History Quilt Show (Aug), Steinley Cup Microbrewery Competition and Chili Cook-off (Aug), Wyoming Film Festival (Aug), and Copper Days Festival & Antique Tractor Pull (Sep).
+Saratoga and Encampment host many fun activities including Woodchopper’s Jamboree and Rodeo (June), Fourth of July celebration including a traditional small town parade, fireworks, & Festival of the Arts, Grand Encampment Cowboy Gathering (July), Platte River Rodeo (July), Pieces of History Quilt Show (Aug), Steinley Cup Microbrewery Competition and Chili Cook-off (Aug), Wyoming Film Festival (Aug), and Copper Days Festival & Antique Tractor Pull (Sep) to name a few event highlights in the area.
 Many other fun activities await!

 Abundant wildlife live in the area.
 The North Platte is a Blue Ribbon trout river alive with activity in the summer and fall.
 Big game hunting begins in September, including antelope, deer, elk, moose, and black bear.
 Blue grouse, sage grouse, dove, duck and goose hunting also begins in the fall.